Brxynxr/Sales_Registation_System/README.md

 # Sales Registration System

-Program in Python to register sales and calculate the total collected.
+This is a program that allows you to register yhe sales of a store during the day, entering the product name, price and quantity of each sale, At the end it shows a summary whith all the products sold and the total money collected.

 ## What does the program do?